rblundon/homelab/README.md

 #### Creating a Cluster

-With everything in its right place, you can now start to declaratively create clusters - so choose your own adventure:
+With everything in its right place, you can now start to declaratively create clusters

 ./05-clusters/hcp-bmh - HCP to Bare Metal Hosts